Cultural differences in non verbal communication

-Non-verbal communication is what occurs without the need for words while we are communicating.
-It is involved in any communication via body language and environmental context.
+Non verbal communication is what occurs without the need for words while we are attempting to communicate.
+It’s involved in any communication via body language and environmental context.

-The two basic categories of nonverbal language are nonverbal messages which are produced by the body and nonverbal messages produced by the external conditions (time, space, silence and even our clothes).
+The two basic types of non verbal language are non verbal messages (which are produced by the body) and non verbal messages (produced by the external conditions – time, space, silence and even our clothes).

-You may ask yourself why we need to communicate in a nonverbal way, when we have words to express our thoughts?
-Nonverbal communication is one of the key aspects of communication.
-It has many various functions such as repeating the verbal message e.g. by pointing in a direction while explaining also it verbally.
-It is possible to regulate interactions e.g. use nonverbal signs to show that the other person should speak or not speak.
+You may ask yourself why we need to communicate in a non verbal way, when we have words to express our thoughts?
+Non verbal communication is one of the key aspects of communication.
+It has many various functions such as repeating the verbal message e.g. pointing in a direction while explaining also it verbally.
+It is possible to regulate interactions e.g. use non verbal signs to show that the other person should speak or not speak.
 Furthermore, we can emphasize a verbal message by a verbal tone that indicates the actual meaning of the specific words.
 We can use it as a substitute for the verbal message by using gestures such as putting a finger to our lips to indicate the need for quiet or facial expressions like a nod instead of a yes.

-That is why we express most of the meaning in a nonverbal way.
-In addition to that, many nonverbal expressions we consider to be accepted in our culture can get us into trouble in other parts of the world or when we are working in an intercultural context.
+Often we actually express most of our specific intention in a non verbal way.
+In addition to that, many non verbal expressions we consider to be accepted in our own culture can get us into trouble in other parts of the world or when we are working in an intercultural context.

-Nonverbal communication differences/ differences from culture to culture
+Non verbal communication differences from culture to culture

-Due to our cultural differences in nonverbal communication, we can offend others without realizing.
-It is the different cultural background and our learned behavior depending on the culture which defines every nonverbal communication.
-Every culture interprets nonverbal communication differently and we always have to consider that it is not a universal language, therefore miscommunication can occur when intercultural people communicate.
+Due to our cultural differences in non verbal communication, we can occasionally offend others unintentionally.
+The varying cultural backgrounds and our learned behavior specific to the culture defines every non verbal communication.
+Every culture interprets non verbal communication differently and we always have to consider that it is not a universal language, therefore miscommunication can occur when intercultural people do communicate.

-In the following, I’d like to give you a few examples of differences in nonverbal communication that may vary significantly depending upon cultural background:
+I’d like to give you a few examples of differences in non verbal communication that may vary significantly depending upon cultural background:

-Eye contact is one of the forms of nonverbal communication where the differences are most remarkable.
-Western cultures mostly consider eye contact to be a good gesture.
+Eye contact is one form of non verbal communication where the differences are most remarkable.
+Western cultures mostly consider eye contact to be a positive gesture.
 It shows respect, attentiveness, confidence and honesty.
-Other cultures such as Asian, Middle Eastern and Hispanic do not take it as a good expression because eye contact is taken as a rude and especially offensive act and therefore you should avoid it at all costs.
-In Eastern cultures women should especially not have eye contact with men as it shows power or sexual interest.
+Other cultures such as Asian, Middle Eastern and Hispanic do not take it positively.
+Eye contact is taken as rude and even offensive, thus should should be avoided at all costs.
+In Eastern cultures women should look to avoid eye contact with men as it shows power or sexual interest.

 Hand and Arm Gestures

-While in some cases a particular gesture means nothing to a representative of another culture, in other cases gestures such as thumbs up can be interpreted differently.
-It is taken as an “Okay” sign in many cultures which is not offensive whereas it has a vulgar meaning in others like Iran and Latin American.
+While in some cases a particular gesture means nothing to a representative of another culture, in other cases gestures such as a thumbs up can be interpreted differently.
+It is taken as an “Okay” sign in many cultures which is not offensive whereas it has a vulgar meaning in others such as Iran and Latin American.